thenexthub/Codira/docs/archive/ObjectInitialization.rst

 Memory Safety
 -------------

-Swift aims to provide memory safety by default, and much of the design of Swift's object initialization scheme is in service of that goal.
+Codira aims to provide memory safety by default, and much of the design of Codira's object initialization scheme is in service of that goal.
 This section describes the rationale for the design based on the memory-safety goals of the language.

 Three-Phase Initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The three-phase initialization model used by Swift's initializers
+The three-phase initialization model used by Codira's initializers
 ensures that all stored properties get initialized before any code can
 make use of ``self``.
 This is important uses of ``self``---say,
 calling a method on ``self``---could end up referring to stored